AntonyBooming/LifeWithoutKlay/README.md

+---
+layout: splash
-**Life Without Klay: How the Warriors Have Performed Since the Splash Era split**
+title: "Life Without Klay: How the Warriors Have Performed Since the Splash Era split"
+header:
+  overlay_image: steph_klay.webp
+  overlay_filter: 0.3 # Darkens image for text contrast (0 = no darkening)

-This is an individual article about Warriors since Klay's departure
+  caption: "This is an individual article about Warriors since Klay's departure"
+  actions:
+    - label: "Get Started"
+      url: "/about/"
+---

 by Antony Munkhchuluun